pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 # Presence API for JavaScript SDK

-Presence tracks online/offline users and lets you store custom state.
+Presence lets you track who is online/offline and store custom state.
 Presence shows:
-- Joins/leaves
+- Join/leave events
-- Occupancy (user count per channel)
+- Channel occupancy counts
-- Channels a UUID is subscribed to
+- Channels a UUID (user/device) is subscribed to
-- Presence state per user
+- Presence state

-To learn more, see Presence overview and Presence Events.
+Requires Presence add-on enabled for your key in the Admin Portal.
+See Presence overview and Presence Events for details.

-Supported async patterns: Callbacks, Promises, and Async/Await (recommended).
-With Async/Await, add try...catch to receive error status.
+Supported async patterns: Callbacks, Promises, Async/Await (recommended).
+Use try...catch to receive error status.

 ## Here now

-Requires Presence add-on enabled in Admin Portal.
-Returns current state of channels, including UUID list and occupancy.
-Cache: 3 seconds.
+Returns the current state of one or more channels, including UUIDs and occupancy counts.

-For presence events, see Presence Events.
+Cache: 3-second response cache time.

 ### Method(s)